Mayette Magie Moderne present

 The first effect of the show is a "drink on demand" effect.
-A blank game with liquor names written on both sides is clearly shown.
+A white game with liquor names written on both sides is clearly shown.
 Each side of each card has a different liquor name.
 One card is chosen randomly: The name of the liqueur on it corresponds to the contents of a glass kept in a locked safe and in full view of everyone since the beginning of the show.
 The name of the liqueur on the other side of the chosen card corresponds to the contents of a glass taken from Dominica's own pocket.
 This pocket had been shown to be clearly empty a few moments before, since a member of the audience had put his hand in it to get the key to open the box.

 That's enough!
 I don't want to tell you any more.
 If what I've already described hasn't definitely whetted your appetite, I conclude that this DVD is not for you.
 For others who might be interested, there are still 45 more minutes to discover.
-In fact, most of the remaining part is a tribute to Dominique Goshman, which starts with a beautiful introduction, sincere and very humble.
+In fact, most of the remaining part is a tribute to Dominique Goshman, which begins with a beautiful introduction, sincere and very humble.

 Dominique Duvivier embodies very well those things that made Goshman so pleasing to the eye while remaining true to himself, retaining his talent and his own personality.
 The performance is experienced more as a conversation between friends than as a show as such.
 We ourselves become part of this magical world, we are not only the spectators, but also the audience.

 The explanatory parts are wonderfully detailed.
 Dominique has explored every little detail.
 He explains how to get the most out of his helpers (assistants) and, most importantly, he explains why he made a particular decision.
 It covers everything from material management to psychological aspects.
-Don't worry if you don't speak French well, the translation is very good and lets the ideas, but also the passion, show through!
+Don't worry if you don't speak French well, the translation is very good and lets the ideas, but also, the passion, show through!
 I

 Dominique Goshman!
 Is this not proof by the slip of the tongue that the attempt to personalize/impregnate Goshman is successful beyond all hope?

-Thanks again M. Duvivier :)
+Thank you again M. Duvivier :)

-So what is waiting for France, but especially for French magicians, to recognize you as such !
+So what is waiting for France, but especially for French magicians, to recognize you as such!

 One of your many, even very many, fans,